luncheon/esbuild-plugin-linaria/README.md

 ## Options

-The following are the options for this plugin and their default values.
+The followings are the options for this plugin and their default values.

 ```js
 linariaPlugin({